sambathkumarj/Aether-Multi-node-cluster/README.md

 You need to modify hosts.ini to match your target deployment.
 Once you’ve done that (and assuming you deleted your earlier Quick Start configuration), you can re-execute the same set of targets you ran before:

 **To Install K8S Cluster:**
-$make aether-k8s-install
+  make aether-k8s-install

 **To Install Free5gc on K8S Cluster:**
-$ make aether-5gc-install
+   make aether-5gc-install

-**To Install AMP Portal  (Dashboard) on K8S Cluster:**
+**To Install AMP Portal  (Dashboard) on K8S Cluster:** make aether-amp-install
-$ make aether-amp-install